runtechx/oss-stack/labs/almalinux/rhcsa-ex200-v10.md

 - Start, stop, and check the status of network services
 - Securely transfer files between systems

-### Configure local storage

-List, create, delete partitions on GPT disks
-Create and remove physical volumes
-Assign physical volumes to volume groups
-Create and delete logical volumes
-Configure systems to mount file systems at boot by universally unique ID (UUID) or label Add new partitions and logical volumes, and swap to a system non-destructively Create and configure file systems

-Create, mount, unmount, and use VFAT, ext4, and xfs file systems Mount and unmount network file systems using NFS Configure autofs
-Extend existing logical volumes
-Diagnose and correct file permission problems
-Deploy, configure, and maintain systems

-Schedule tasks using at cron and systemd timer units Start and stop services and configure services to start automatically at boot Configure systems to boot into a specific target automatically Configure time service clients
-Install and update software packages from Red Hat Content Delivery Network, a remote repository, or from the local file system
-Modify the system bootloader
-Manage basic networking

-Configure IPv4 and IPv6 addresses
-Configure hostname resolution
-Configure network services to start automatically at boot Restrict network access using firewalld and firewall-cmd Manage users and groups

-Create, delete, and modify local user accounts
-Change passwords and adjust password aging for local user accounts Create, delete, and modify local groups and group memberships Configure privileged access
-Manage security

-Configure firewall settings using firewall-cmd/firewalld Manage default file permissions
-Configure key-based authentication for SSH
-Set enforcing and permissive modes for SELinux
-List and identify SELinux file and process context Restore default file contexts
-Manage SELinux port labels
-Use boolean settings to modify system SELinux settings As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.

-Red Hat reserves the right to add, modify, and remove objectives.
+## Configure local storage

+- List, create, delete partitions on GPT disks
+- Create and remove physical volumes
+- Assign physical volumes to volume groups
+- Create and delete logical volumes
+- Configure systems to mount file systems at boot by universally unique ID (UUID) or label
+- Add new partitions and logical volumes, and swap to a system non-destructively

+## Create and configure file systems

+- Create, mount, unmount, and use VFAT, ext4, and xfs file systems
+- Mount and unmount network file systems using NFS
+- Configure autofs
+- Extend existing logical volumes
+- Diagnose and correct file permission problems

+## Deploy, configure, and maintain systems

+- Schedule tasks using at cron and systemd timer units
+- Start and stop services and configure services to start automatically at boot
+- Configure systems to boot into a specific target automatically
+- Configure time service clients
+- Install and update software packages from Red Hat Content Delivery Network, a remote repository, or from the local file system
+- Modify the system bootloader

+## Manage basic networking

+- Configure IPv4 and IPv6 addresses
+- Configure hostname resolution
+- Configure network services to start automatically at boot
+- Restrict network access using firewalld and firewall-cmd

+## Manage users and groups

+- Create, delete, and modify local user accounts
+- Change passwords and adjust password aging for local user accounts
+- Create, delete, and modify local groups and group memberships
+- Configure privileged access

+## Manage security

+- Configure firewall settings using firewall-cmd/firewalld
+- Manage default file permissions
+- Configure key-based authentication for SSH
+- Set enforcing and permissive modes for SELinux
+- List and identify SELinux file and process context
+- Restore default file contexts
+- Manage SELinux port labels
+- Use boolean settings to modify system SELinux settings

+>[!NOTE]
+> As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.
+>
+>Red Hat reserves the right to add, modify, and remove objectives.
 Such changes will be made public in advance through revisions to this document.

 # Especificações de Hardware